medicare medicaid texas

 To be eligible for Medicaid, you must meet income requirements.
 Texas will count some of your income but not all of it.
 Your income includes regular benefit payments from Social Security retirement or disability payment, veterans benefits, you or your spouse’s pension, salaries or wages, and interest from CDs (Certificates of Deposit), bank accounts, or dividends from investments.

-Things that are not counted as income include nutritional assistance from programs such as food stamps, housing assistance provided by the federal government, home energy assistance, and potentially some of your earnings from earned work that you perform.
+Not counted as income includes nutritional assistance from programs such as food stamps, housing assistance provided by the federal government, home energy assistance, and potentially some of your earnings from earned work.

 What Assets Count When Applying for Medicaid?